Associate Professor Anna Ralph

 Senior clinical research fellow

-PhD, Australian National University, 2010; Fellow of the Royal Australasian College of Physicians, 2005; Diploma of Hygiene and Tropical Medicine, University of London, 2002; Master of Public Health, University of Sydney, 1999; Bachelor of Medicine and Bachelor of Surgery, University of New South Wales, 1996; Medical Science Honours Class 1, Australian National University, 1993; Bachelor of Medical Science, University of Tasmania, 1992.
+PhD, Australian National University, 2010; Fellow of the Royal Australasian College of Physicians, 2005; Diploma of Hygiene and Tropical Medicine, University of London, 2002; Master of Public Health, University of Sydney, 1999; Bachelor of Medicine and Bachelor of Surgery Honours Class 1, University of New South Wales, 1996; Medical Science Honours Class 1, Australian National University, 1993; Bachelor of Medical Science, University of Tasmania, 1992.

 Her research goals are to improve outcomes for people with diseases of poverty including tuberculosis and rheumatic fever.
 Her offshore research has included studies to improve knowledge of regional tuberculosis pathophysiology, epidemiology and treatment (in Indonesia and Malaysia).
 Her local research focus is on improving the management of acute rheumatic fever in the Northern Territory.

-- Ralph, A.P., Fittock, M., Schultz, R., Thompson, D., Dowden, M., Clemens, et al. (2013).
-Improvement in rheumatic fever and rheumatic heart disease management and prevention using a health centre-based continuous quality improvement approach.
-BMC Health Services Research, 13, 525.
+- Ralph AP, Fittock M, Schultz R et al. (2013) Improvement in rheumatic fever and rheumatic heart disease management and prevention using a health centre-based continuous quality improvement approach.
+BMC Health Serv Res.13:525.

 Click here to view more Anna Ralph publications in PubMed.

 Work will begin to help close critical gaps in healthcare across northern Australia as the result of a $6m grant awarded today to Menzies School of Health Research (Menzies) by the National Health and Medical Research Council (NHMRC).